Guide To Paris' Musée d'Art Moderne: Modern Art and a Mysterious Art Heist

 Against that rather romantic backdrop, you can attack the beautiful collection that remains.
 The artwork that missed Tomic's thieving eye is stunning.

-Here is my list of seven must see works.
+Here's my list of must see work:

 1. The Electricity Fairy